BorodulinRoman/Lab_GUI_Builder/README.md

 Features
 Peripheral Connections: Seamlessly connect to and communicate with lab instruments, including:

--Keysight Instruments
+Keysight Instruments
--Keithley Instruments
+Keithley Instruments
--PS Lambda Power Supplies
+PS Lambda Power Supplies
--COM Ports
+COM Ports
--UART Data Parsing: Efficiently parse and split UART data bits into readable slots, facilitating data analysis.
+UART Data Parsing: Efficiently parse and split UART data bits into readable slots, facilitating data analysis.

 User-Friendly Interface: Intuitive GUI built using tkinter for ease of use and improved user experience.
 Customizable Layout: Users can stabilize the software and create fields, placing them in a user-friendly manner to meet their specific needs.

 # How to Use